-The rash of measles, also known as rubeola, starts on the head and spreads to the trunk and extremities over a few days, similar to the way the current measles outbreak started in California and has spread to at last count 14 states.
+The rash of measles, also known as rubeola, starts on the head and spreads to the trunk (chest and upper back) , arms, and legs over a few days .

-What is measles?
-It used to be one of the “childhood diseases” that most of us over age 55 years contracted as children, prior to the use of the vaccine.
+It used to be one of the “usual childhood diseases” that most of us over age 55 years contracted as children, prior to the use of the vaccine.
 It is caused by a virus in the Paramyxoviridae family and spread by person to person contact.

 Symptoms of measles include cough, nasal drainage, reddened, inflamed eyes, and a rash as pictured below.

 After the measles vaccine was introduced in 1963 the number of reported cases was reduced by 99%.
 In 2000 measles was declared no longer endemic ( occurring routinely) in the United States.
-Thus an outbreak this widespread is a major setback in the control of infectious disease.
+Thus public health officials consider an outbreak a major setback in the control of infectious disease.

 You can listen to 2 DOCS TALK about mumps at this link or read the transcript.